 The equity price is often lower than the industry average, and the company may be viewed unfavorably by the market.
 This makes value stocks risky because to make a profit, the market must change its view on the company.
 But compared with growth stocks, value stocks tend to have a higher long-term return.

 Blue Chip Stocks

 Blue chip stocks are shares of large, well-established and financially stable companies.
 They have reliable earnings and are often either market leaders in their industry or are household name brands.
 Examples of blue chip stocks include Microsoft, Google and Apple.

 Blue chip stocks are the most stable type of stocks when it comes to paying dividends.
-Since many investors tend to believe blue chip stocks can survive any market challenges, they tend to be the most popular stocks.
-However, their success isn’t guaranteed – the recent bankruptcy of Sears is a prime example of how a long-time blue chip can go south – and it’s always advised to practice portfolio diversification to decrease risk.
+Since many investors tend to believe blue chip stocks can survive any market challenges, they also tend to be the most popular stocks.
+However, their success isn’t guaranteed.
+The recent bankruptcy of Sears is a prime example of how a long-time blue chip can go south.
+That’s why it’s always advised to practice portfolio diversification to decrease risk.

 According to the SEC’s definition, a penny stock is a stock that trades under $5 per share.
 Originally, it referred to a stock trading cheaper than $1, but the SEC adjusted its definition for inflation.

 Most penny stocks are traded over the counter through the OTC Bulletin Board (OTCBB).
 Usually these are small and growing companies with limited resources.
 Penny stocks tend to lack liquidity or ready buyers.
 This makes them difficult to sell because there may not be any ready buyers or a price that accurately represents the market.
 Investors with high risk tolerance may be more likely to invest in penny stocks due to the investment’s high volatility.